joveryz/JLU_AUTO_SUBMISSION/README.md

 Please fill in the following vars.
 Multiple users can be filled in to submit.

-Use `logpath` to specify the log storage path, otherwise please leave it as it is.
+(Recommended) Use `logpath` to specify the log storage path, otherwise please leave it as it is.

 ```python
 # personal info